ogmaribel/Citi-Bike-analysis-with-Tableu/README.md

 * Which bikes (by ID) are most likely due for repair or inspection in the timespan?
 * How variable is the utilization by bike ID?

+### Observations:
+* The utilization can be visualized looking for those bikes with less usage gaps or blank spaces.

 ![Dashboard](images/Dash5.png)

 ## Dashboard 6
 * A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
 * If you're working with a merged dataset: a dynamic map that shows how each station's popularity changes over time (by month and year) -- with commentary pointing to any interesting events that may be behind these phenomena.

+### Observations:
+* The Grove ST Park Station is the most used start and end station in almost all the months from 2016 to 2019.

 ![Dashboard](images/Dash6.png)